 In accordance with FEMA Administrative Policy 2011-OPPA-01, this plan update, to the degree possible, considers the potential impacts of climate change in relation to the hazards profiled.
-On November 9, 2021, the University of Vermont (UVM) Gund Institute for the Environment released a comprehensive study of climate change, the Vermont Climate Change Study.30 The Institute partnered with The Nature Conservancy, the Vermont Department of Forests, Parks and Recreation, the Vermont Natural Resources Council, and the Norman Foundation to develop the study and was assisted by many other climate professionals and organizations studying climate change.31
+On November 9, 2021, the University of Vermont (UVM) Gund Institute for the Environment released a comprehensive study of climate change, the Vermont Climate Change Study.
+The Institute partnered with The Nature Conservancy, the Vermont Department of Forests, Parks and Recreation, the Vermont Natural Resources Council, and the Norman Foundation to develop the study and was assisted by many other climate professionals and organizations studying climate change.
+The institute partners are supported by many other climate professionals and organizations studying climate change.